Creole peoples: Spanish Philippines

-Racial mixture in the Spanish Philippines occurred mostly during the Spanish colonial period from the 16th to 19th century.
-The same Spanish racial caste system imposed in Latin America extended also to the Philippines, with a few major differences.

-Persons of pure Spanish descent born in the Spanish Philippines were those to whom the term Filipinos originally applied, though they were also called Insulares ("islanders", i.e. Spaniard born in the Philippine islands) or Criollos ("Creoles", i.e. [Philippine-born Spaniard] "Locals").
-Persons of pure Spanish descent, along with many mestizos and castizos, living in the Philippines but born in Spanish America were classified as "Americanos".
-The Philippine-born children of "Americanos" were classified as "Filipinos".
-During this era, the term "Filipinos" had not yet extended to include the majority indigenous Austronesian population of the Philippines to whom Filipinos has now shifted to imply.
+Persons of pure Spanish descent born in the islands of the Spanish Philippines were called Insulares ("islanders") or Criollos.

+Although many of the Spanish Americans in the islands were also persons of pure Spanish descent, they, along with many Mestizos and Castizos from Spanish America living in the East Indies were also classified as "Americanos".
-The social stratification based on class that continues to this day in the Philippines has its beginnings in the Spanish colonial era with this caste system.
-Officially, however, the Spanish colonial caste system based on race was abolished after the Philippines' independence from Spain in 1898, and the word 'Filipino' expanded to include the entire population of the Philippines regardless of racial ancestry.

 Caribbean

 In many parts of the Southern Caribbean, the term Creole people is used to refer to the mixed-race descendants of Europeans and Africans born in the islands.
 Over time, there was intermarriage with Amerindians and residents from Asia, the Middle East and Latin America as well.
 They eventually formed a common culture based on their experience of living together in countries colonized by the French, Spanish, Dutch, and British.

-A typical creole person from the Caribbean has French, Spanish, Portuguese, British, or Dutch ancestry, mixed with sub-Saharan African, and sometimes mixed with Native Indigenous people of the Americas.
-As workers from Asia entered the Caribbean, Creole people of color intermarried with Arabs, Indians, Chinese, Javanese, Filipinos, Koreans, and Hmongs.
+A typical Creole person from the Caribbean has French, Spanish, Portuguese, British, or Dutch ancestry, mixed with sub-Saharan African ethnicities, and sometimes mixed with Native Indigenous peoples of the Americas.
+As workers from Asia entered the Caribbean, Creole people of colour intermarried with Arabs, Indians, Chinese, Javanese, Filipinos, Koreans, and Hmongs.
 The latter combinations were especially common in Guadeloupe.
 The foods and cultures are the result of creolization of these influences.

-Caribbean Languages
+Caribbean languages

-"Kreyòl" or "Kweyol" or "Patois" also refers to the creole languages in the Caribbean, including Antillean French Creole, Bajan Creole, Bahamian Creole, Belizean Creole, Guyanese Creole, Haitian Creole, Jamaican Patois, Trinidadian Creole, Tobagonian Creole, and Sranan Tongo, among others.
+"Kreyòl" or "Kwéyòl" or "Patois/Patwa" refers to the French-lexicon Creole languages in the Caribbean, including Antillean French Creole, Haitian Creole, and Trinidadian Creole.
+Creole also refers to Bajan Creole, Bahamian Creole, Belizean Creole, Guyanese Creole, Jamaican Patois, Tobagonian Creole, Trinidadian Creole and Sranan Tongo (Surinamese Creole), among others.

-People speak Antillean Creole on the following islands:
+People speak French-lexicon Antillean Creole in the following islands: